build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 **Broadcast** is exactly what it sounds like; a message is sent out broadly, so every machine on a network will receive the packets being sent.
 Broadcast exists only within a single network; its packets do not get routed across an internet.
 Think of broadcast like talking into a megaphone inside a building.
 Everyone in that building can hear you, but no one outside that building knows whats being said.

 **Multicast** is another protocol to send packages to many machines at once.
-Essentially, multicast is just broadcast that can be routed across multiple networks.
-Think of multicast like NPR syndication; local public radios have different programming from the national radio.
-But each location has programming that is distinct from each other location.
+Unlike "broadcast" packets, there are special registered multicast addresses that carry semantic meaning.
+We saw that the IP address `224.0.0.51`, for example, is used for multicast name-resolution.
+Machines that care about multicast name-resolution will listen for broadcast messages to this IP address and will respond accordingly.
+Furthermore, multicast is just broadcast that **could** be routed across multiple networks, but, in practice, this is rarely ever done.

 ![an image of routing schemes](https://bunnyacademy.b-cdn.net/what-is-routing-scheme.svg)